-After the battle, Indians stripped, scalped and dismembered their enemy’s corpses on the battlefield, possibly because they believed the souls of disfigured bodies were doomed to walk the earth forever.
+After the battle, Native American warriors stripped, scalped and dismembered their enemy’s corpses on the battlefield, possibly because they believed the souls of disfigured bodies were doomed to walk the earth forever.

 The American reaction to Little Big Horn spelled doom for the Plains Indians.

 The Battle of the Little Big Horn didn’t end with the massacre of Custer and his men.
-The Indians quickly regrouped and pursued Reno’s and Benteen’s battalions.
-The troops fought valiantly until General Terry’s reinforcements finally arrived.
+The Native Americans quickly regrouped and pursued Reno’s and Benteen’s battalions.
+The troops fought until General Terry’s reinforcements finally arrived.

-Now it was the Indians who were outnumbered so they packed up camp and fled, bringing the largest defeat of the U.S. Army during the Plains Indian Wars to an end.
+Now it was the Native Americans who were outnumbered so they packed up camp and fled, bringing the largest defeat of the U.S. Army during the Plains Indian Wars to an end.

-The Indians reveled in their victory for a time, but their celebration was short-lived, as was their freedom.
-When word of Custer’s death reached Americans proudly celebrating their nation’s centennial on July 4, they demanded retribution.
+The Sioux and Cheyenne reveled in their victory for a time, but their celebration was short-lived, as was their freedom.
+When word of Custer’s death reached Americans celebrating their nation’s centennial on July 4, they demanded retribution.

-The U.S. Army intensified their efforts to hunt down all Indian outlaws and either wipe them out or force them back onto reservations.
+The U.S. Army intensified their efforts to hunt down all resisting Native Americans and either wipe them out or force them back onto reservations.
 Within a year, most had been rounded up or killed.

 ‘Custer’s Last Stand’ was a manufactured legacy.